A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges

-New EDs must undergo an activation procedure to join and authenticate themselves to the LoRaWAN network.
+New EDs must undergo an activation procedure to join and authenticate themselves in the LoRaWAN.
 To this end, two-session keys are exchanged between the EDs and the NS throughout this activation procedure.
-LoRaWAN protocol provides two modes of activation.
-The first one is Over-The-Air Activation (OTAA), while the second is the activation by personalization \cite{sornin2016lorawan}.
-In over-the-air activation, the joining procedure is performed between the EDs and the NS to participate in the data communication process.
+The LoRaWAN protocol provides two modes of activation.
+The first one is over-the-air activation (OTAA), and the second is activation by personalization (ABP) \cite{sornin2016lorawan}.
+In OTAA, the joining procedure is performed between the EDs and the NS to participate in the data communication process.
 This process consists of exchanging messages of join request and join accept.
-ED starts the process by sending the joining request to NS, consisting of devEUI, AppEUI, and a DevNonce.
-LoRaWAN uses this latter to drop some joining requests where the DevNonce is similar; by this, the system can identify some reply attacks.
-When the join server successfully receives the join request, a join accepts message will be sent to the ED, including the JoinNonce newly generated.
-Using the previous information of request message fields and Join-Nonce, Application session key (AppSKey) and Network session keys (NwkSKeys) will be created by the join server to enable device access LoRaWAN services \cite{Choi2020}.
-The Application session key will encrypt data transmitted by the EDs, while the integrity will be ensured by using the Network session key.
-Note that those keys will be dynamically assigned to EDs at each join process, improving network security and introducing additional complexity to the join process.
-However, there is no need for joining in the activation by personalization process since the AppSKey and NwkSKeys are fixed and pre-stored on the EDs.
-The application and network keys are unchangeable regarding the activation session.
-This process reduces the complexity of the join process and reduces the exchanged messages to access the network while weakening the security level of the LoRaWAN network.
+The ED starts the process by sending the join request to the NS, consisting of the devEUI, AppEUI, and DevNonce.
+The LoRaWAN uses this latter to drop some joining requests where the DevNonce is similar.
+Thus, the system can identify some reply attacks.
+When the join server (JS) successfully receives the join request, a join accept message is sent to the ED, including the newly generated JoinNonce.
+Using the previous information from request message fields and Join-Nonce, the application session key (AppSKey) and network session keys (NwkSKeys) are created by the JS to enable device access to LoRaWAN services \cite{Choi2020}.
+The AppSKey encrypts data transmitted by the EDs, ensuring integrity using the NwkSKey.
+Those keys are dynamically assigned to the EDs at each join process, improving network security and introducing additional complexity in the join process.
+However, there is no need for joining in the activation by personalization process since the AppSKey and NwkSKey are fixed and pre-stored on the EDs.
+The AppSKey and NwkSKey are unchangeable regarding the activation session.
+This process reduces the join process complexity and the number of exchanged messages to access the network while weakening the security level of the LoRaWAN.

-\subsubsection{LoRaWAN versions}
+\subsubsection{LoRaWAN Versions}